just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Big-Data.rst

     :feedback_c: Data is basic facts such as when each word was spoken, not generalize knowledge.
     :correct: a

-	Which of the following best matches statements from the video to the Data-Information-Knowledge-Wistom pyramid?
+	Which of the following best matches statements from the video to the Data-Information-Knowledge-Wisdom pyramid?

 .. raw:: html